 You are a Thai cooking rockstar!
 You can do this!Print

 Want to eat a flavorful, moist turkey you actually enjoy eating?
-Try our Thai Roasted Turkey, marinated with a classic Thai paste of garlic, cilantro and white pepper and basted with butter and soy sauce!
+Try our Thai Roasted Turkey, marinated with a classic Thai paste of garlic, oyster sauce, cilantro and white pepper and basted with butter and soy sauce!
 The star of Thanksgiving is here!

 - 1 turkey thawed,12-15 lb